 What are the benefits of an MDT programme?

 A formal MDT programme is particularly beneficial for patients who have complex symptoms, multiple conditions or who require intensive care.
 In some cases, an MDT approach can be an alternative to being admitted to a hospital or clinic.
-This depends also on the level of risk involved and whether the person’s situation can safely be treated in the community (as an outpatient) as opposed to in a hospital (as an inpatient).
+This also depends on the level of risk involved and whether the person’s situation can safely be treated in the community (as an outpatient) instead of in a hospital (as an inpatient).

 What happens during an MDT programme?

 During a formal MDT programme, your psychiatrist will be in regular, close contact with you and any other people you’d like involved in your treatment plan (such as your family, loved ones or other professionals).
-The team generally meets at least once a week to ensure that all professionals are kept up to date with the current progress and next course of action.
+The team generally meets at least once a week to ensure that all professionals are updated with the current progress and next course of action.

 Are MDT programmes used in the NHS?